 - Release Date

 Heartbroken beyond any hope of rational thought, and in a rage to learn the home wrecker’s identity, Colin beats his wife until she gives up the name of her new lover, a Frenchman.
 Colin calls his gangster mates to pick up the young man, dubbed Loverboy (Melvil Poupaud), who stole his wife.
 In broad daylight, they drag Loverboy out of his job to a safehouse.
-There they remain as Colin, weeping in shock, works though his pain and anger and confusion; they wait until he works up the courage to kill the man who ruined his twenty-plus year marriage.
-Most of film takes place in a single room or two in the dilapidated underworld habitat.
+There they remain as Colin, weeping in shock, works through his pain, anger, and confusion; they wait until he works up the courage to kill the man who ruined his twenty-plus-year marriage.
+Most of the film takes place in a single room or two in the dilapidated underworld habitat.
 The wonderful dialogue is scathing, mean-spirited, and often hilarious.
 But where does the story go?
 Almost nowhere.